MonoGame: Shader Compilation on Linux

 Important

-This post is a temporary workaround.
+This method is a temporary workaround.
 The MonoGame developers have let me know they want to have native shader compilation on linux and mac as well.

-In Chapter 2 of the tutorial, they do provide a script to set up wine for you, shown below.
+In Chapter 2 of the tutorial, they do provide a script and commands to set up wine for you, shown below.
 But I’m not on debian/ubuntu, and I’m not a fan of piping unknown scripts directly to bash.
-I read that script to figure out what I needed to install.
+I appreciate the effort put into that script, though.

 shell